-Projects that could have environmental impacts, but where the City believes the impacts will be negligible, may request a "Negative Declaration," stating that they have determined that the impacts are insufficient to require a full EIR.
+Projects that could have environmental impacts, but where the city believes the impacts will be negligible, may request a "Negative Declaration," stating that they have determined that the impacts are insufficient to require a full EIR.
 Projects that really have no impacts can be declared exempt.

-But now that boom times are back and the taxpayer-funded savings and loan industry bailout has been forgotten, this isn't enough for those who believe that the job of City government is to "streamroll" projects through the permitting process.
+But now that boom times are back and the taxpayer-funded savings and loan industry bailout has been forgotten, this isn't enough for those who believe that the job of city government is to "streamroll" projects through the permitting process.

-On May 5th, the San Diego City Council voted 5-4 to reduce public review of both Final EIRs and Negative Declarations to a mere five calendar days.
+On May 5th, the San Diego City Council voted 5-4 to reduce the period for public review of both Final EIRs and Negative Declarations to a mere five calendar days.
 They passed the developer's agenda over the objections of the Planning Commission, the Community Planners Committee and other environmental groups, including the Sierra Club.

 To get a sense of how biased this is, consider that EIRs are almost always 300 pages or more, and community planning groups only meet every 30 days.

 The purpose of an EIR is to identify and disclose impacts to decision makers and evaluate alternatives to a project that may reduce the environmental and social impacts.
 EIRs consist of a technical alternatives analysis of a number of areas of impact including air quality, transportation, land use and biology.

 When EIRs are initially released for review as a "Draft EIR," everyone has 30 days to review and submit comments in support or against the proposed project design and alternatives.
 Sometimes 45 days are required and sometimes extensions are granted.